LubikR/SynologyUploader/README.md

 * Password - User's password
 * Directory - Directory where the photos will be uploaded.
 Program creates subdirectory in form : Entered directory / Camera Model / Date in format DDMMYYYY / Uploaded photos

 ##### All successfully uploaded photos are deleted from the camera.
-It will be solved in next release, hopefully
+It will be solved by user choice in next release, hopefully